Tennis

 How To Maximize Your Technical Skills Using Visual Skills by Bill Patton

 In the annals of tennis, you sometimes hear and see some very cool anecdotes about the unique visual abilities of elite tennis players, especially the best players of all time.
-Roger Federer in his prime could return Andy Roddick’s 140+ MPH serve.
-John McEnroe hit a tennis ball into an open window across the street, up three floors on the David Letterman show, Andre Agassi could go to batting cages and routinely hit 95 MPH Fastballs with great ease.
+Roger Federer, in his prime, could return Andy Roddick’s 140+ MPH serve.
+John McEnroe hit a tennis ball into an open window across the street, up three floors on the David Letterman show.
+Andre Agassi could go to batting cages and routinely hit 95 MPH Fastballs with great ease.
 There was something in their training that allowed for those feats.
-I don’t recommend the Mike Agassi, father of Andre, his way of firing a ball machine at the little lad, as Andre says he was traumatized by the monster machine.
+I don’t recommend Mike Agassi, father of Andre, his way of firing a ball machine at the little lad, as Andre says he was traumatized by the monster machine.
 In a sport that regularly features serves over 130 MPH, with some in the 150s and the maximum forehand speed somewhere around 120 MPH, with many in the 90+ range, the ability to see the ball well and then hit it where you want are the most important skills you need to go up the ladder.

 Compounded Challenges In Tennis

-To compound the problems of a tennis player, add in the 5,000 RPMs of spin of a topspin serve and the forehands of Rafael Nadal that also approximate those high revolutions.
-As if that were not enough, Rafa's ability to change up the spins and heights of his shots, tracking his ball well enough to get in great position, can seem almost impossible.
+To compound the problems of a tennis player, add in the 5,000 RPMs of spin of a topspin serve and the forehands of Rafael Nadal, which also approximate those high revolutions.
+As if that were not enough, Rafa's ability to change up the spins and heights of his shots, tracking his ball well enough to get in a great position, can seem almost impossible.
 Nadal is well known for his stamina and ability to grind, but even more formidable is his ability to keep his opponents off balance.
 Enter Roger Federer, perhaps the most on balance tennis player ever (our SportsEdTV senior contributor Jeff Bauer, recently highlighted this capacity), and maybe one of the most balletic performers of any sport ever, and you get an amazing match up of the irresistible force meeting the immovable object, but what came first?
 The players must read and react to the ball.

 Roger Feder